 Is this is intended to send sensor information derived from GNSS or other external systems from vehicle to vehicle or infrastructure, or is the plan to use the NGV waveform itself for fine positioning, as in 802.11az?

-NGV has not determined what positioning technologies will be specified.
+Sensor information may be shared today between devices already using legacy 11p.
+NGV is studying adaptation of 802.11az.

 If the plan is to use 802.11az, how is the baseline established?

-As above NGV has not determined what positioning technologies will be specified, nor how they will be specified.
+NGV has not determined how it will be specified.

 If not using 802.11az, suggest review of 802.11v, which has an optional frame for carrying GPS location and timing.